christophetd/firepwned/README.md

 ## How it works

-HaveIBeenPwned API supports checking if a password has been leaked without providing the password itself, or even a hash.
+The Have I Been Pwned API supports checking if a password has been leaked without providing the password itself, or even a hash.
 The way it works is you provide the API with the first 5 characters of the SHA1 hash of the password to check.
 The API then returns the list of all leaked hashes starting with this prefix, and the script can check locally if one of the hashes matches the password.
 More information: https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/

 ## Compatibility